survivejs/react-book/manuscript/01_webpack_compared.md

 Why would you use Webpack over tools like Gulp or Grunt?
 It's not an either-or proposition.
 Webpack deals with the difficult problem of bundling, but there's so much more.
 I picked up Webpack because of its support for hot module replacement (HMR).
 This is a feature used by [react-hot-loader](https://github.com/gaearon/react-hot-loader).
 I will show you later how to set it up.

 You might be familiar with tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/) already.
-These tools refresh the browser(s) automatically as you make changes.
+These tools refresh the browser automatically as you make changes.
 HMR takes things one step further.
-In the case of React it allows the application to keep state.
-This sounds simple but it makes a big difference in practice.
+In the case of React, it allows the application to maintain its state.
+This sounds simple, but it makes a big difference in practice.

-Besides HMR Webpack's bundling capabilities are extensive.
+Aside from the HMR feature, Webpack's bundling capabilities are extensive.
 It allows you to split bundles in various ways.
 You can even load them dynamically as your application gets executed.
 This sort of lazy loading comes in handy, especially for larger applications.
 You can load dependencies as you need them.

 With Webpack you can easily inject a hash to each bundle name.
 This allows you to invalidate bundles on the client side as changes are made.
 Bundle splitting allows the client to reload only a small part of the data in the ideal case.

 It is possible to achieve some of these tasks with other tools.
 The problem is that it would definitely take a lot more work to pull off.
 In Webpack it's a matter of configuration.
-Note that you can get HMR to Browserify through [livereactload](https://github.com/milankinen/livereactload) so it's not a feature that's exclusive to Webpack.
+Note that you can get HMR to Browserify through [livereactload](https://github.com/milankinen/livereactload), so it's not a feature that's exclusive to Webpack.

 All these smaller features add up.
 Surprisingly you can get many things done out of the box.
-And if you are missing something there are loaders and plugins available that allow you to go further.
+And if you are missing something, there are loaders and plugins available that allow you to go further.
 Webpack comes with a significant learning curve.
-Even still it's a tool worth learning given it saves so much time and effort over the long term.
+Even still, it's a tool worth learning, given it saves so much time and effort over the long term.

 To get a better idea how it compares to some other tools, check out [the official comparison](https://webpack.github.io/docs/comparison.html).